FailedSec/romasm/README.md

 ## 🎯 What Makes Romasm Unique?

 1. **Roman Numeral Aesthetic** - Registers and opcodes use Roman numerals
+2. **"Nulla" (N) for Zero** - The first Roman numeral system with a proper zero symbol! 🏛️
-2. **Pure Romasm Math** - All calculations done in assembly, not JavaScript
+3. **Pure Romasm Math** - All calculations done in assembly, not JavaScript
-3. **Complete Ecosystem** - IDE, calculators, explorers, documentation
+4. **Complete Ecosystem** - IDE, calculators, explorers, documentation
-4. **Educational Focus** - Learn assembly concepts with a unique twist
+5. **Educational Focus** - Learn assembly concepts with a unique twist
-5. **Web-Based** - Runs entirely in the browser, no installation needed
+6. **Web-Based** - Runs entirely in the browser, no installation needed
-6. **Advanced Math** - Calculus, trigonometry, binary operations all in assembly
+7. **Advanced Math** - Calculus, trigonometry, binary operations all in assembly

 ---